Hiking Sticks—Benefits, Sizing and Proper Techniques

 a.
 Your pole (with the tip planted firmly on flat ground) should be long enough that it creates a 90 degree angle from your fist to elbow to shoulder.

 b.
-Start on any number (115 is a good start), and find which number suits your height best.
+Start on any number (115 is typically a good start), and find which number suits your height best.
 Remember to set all sections to the same number.
 If 115 cm is too long, work your way down by 5 cm increments.
 If you’re tall, go to the higher numbers first.

 3. Use the strap properly.